People with disabilities support the USNS Comfort mission to aid New York City

 Versability CEO Kasia Grzelkowski said, "Our employees with disabilities are mission-essential and a critical part of the national response to the COVID-19 crisis.
 Their work to load the Navy hospital ship USNS Comfort as it prepared to depart for New York City shows that people with disabilities are on the frontline of this effort.
 The military is depending on people with disabilities to support our response to this pandemic."

 The Comfort will not treat COVID-19 patients, but instead will provide care for those who need emergency surgeries, trauma care and more in order to reduce the strain being put on the health care system in New York City and its surrounding communities.
-The 30 professionals with disabilities who provisioned the Comfort at Naval Station Norfolk are part of the nation’s ongoing emergency response to the pandemic.
+The 30 people with disabilities who provisioned the Comfort at Naval Station Norfolk are part of the nation’s ongoing emergency response to the pandemic.

-"Professionals with disabilities who are part of the COVID-19 response are providing critical support to our nation's most essential functions - like the work they have done on the Comfort," said SourceAmerica President and CEO Vince Loose.
+"People with disabilities who are part of the COVID-19 response are providing critical support to our nation's most essential functions - like the work they have done on the Comfort," said SourceAmerica President and CEO Vince Loose.
 "They are key contributors to the efforts as we navigate this crisis."

 SourceAmerica is committed to providing employment opportunities for people with disabilities across our nation through partners like Versability.
 These talented employees will continue to provide valuable contributions during the COVID-19 response and beyond.